CMBS & Conduit Loans For Commercial Real Estate Financing

 Commercial real estate investors have a plethora of loan options to consider before choosing the right source.
 One of the most popular investment options is a CMBS loan.
-CMBS loans, also known as conduit loans, allow commercial real estate (CRE) investors an opportunity to finance commercial properties of all sizes; with loans starting as low as $2 million.
+CMBS loans, also known as conduit loans, allow commercial real estate investors an opportunity to finance commercial properties of all sizes; with loans starting as low as $2 million.

-What is a CMBS Loan?
+What Is a CMBS Loan?

 CMBS loans are generally non-recourse with standard bad-boy carve-outs.
 Most CMBS loans have a fixed interest rate amortized over a 25-30 year time period, however some offer as little as a 10 -ear amortization.
 A balloon payment is often required at the end of the term.

-Who Uses CMBS Loans
+Who Uses CMBS Loans?

-CMBS loans and or conduit loans are available for income producing properties.
+CMBS loans or conduit loans are available for income-producing properties.
 These would include multifamily properties, self-storage facilities, hotels, industrial buildings, retail properties, and office buildings.
-Any company seeking to invest in commercial real estate can use, and should consider CMBS loans as an option for their funding if they are seeking 75% or less leverage and have a loan request of at least $2MM.
+Any company seeking to invest in commercial real estate can use — and should consider — CMBS loans as an option for their funding if they are seeking 75% or less leverage and have a loan request of at least $2 million.

 One of the greatest advantages of CMBS loans are their flexible underwriting guidelines.
 Most traditional loans place great scrutiny on borrowers, often times limiting what is possible.
 CMBS loans, on the other hand, are readily available to new commercial property investors.
 Investors that cannot meet the strict conventional liquidity and possible net worth minimums can opt for a CMBS loan and receive the funding they need without all the red tape — quite often with superior rates and terms.